IOTechSystems/xrt-examples/AzureSphere/README.md

 `az extension add --name azure-iot`

-4. Either [ModbusPal](https://iotech.jfrog.io/artifactory/public/ModbusPal.jar) Java Modbus simulator installed on your Windows or Linux host PC, or a Damocles2 Mini connected by wired EtherNet to a Guardian 100 module
+4. Either [ModbusPal](https://iotech.jfrog.io/artifactory/public/ModbusPal.jar) Java Modbus simulator, or a Damocles2 Mini connected by wired EtherNet to a Guardian 100 module
 5. Azure IoT Hub setup (insert link to XRT Azure Sphere User Guide)
-6. Guardian 100 module hardware claimed by Azure Sphere Cloud Tenant
+6. Guardian 100 module hardware claimed by Azure Sphere Cloud Tenant and enabled for developmnent (connected by USB cable to host).

+`azsphere device claim`
+`azsphere device edv`

 ### Hardware
 This tutorial can be used with the Avnet Guardian 100 Azure Sphere module.